NickAnastasoff/Data-Mosha/README.md

 This is a command line interface to make datamoshing easy and accesible to everyone!

-**If you are using vscode and the file won't play, try playing it outside of vscode!**

 This repo is built off of tiberiuiancu/datamoshing and itsKaspar/tomato, so thanks for the awesome code!

 ![Command Line Interface](https://i.imgur.com/d14DQcY.png)